apache/apisix-website/blog/en/blog/2023/12/26/zhengcaiyun-uses-apisix.md

 All these microservices collectively form a segment of the hybrid cloud network.
 Consequently, cross-network data transmission becomes a common scenario for the business.

 In response to this demand, Zhengcaiyun initiated the "highway" project in late 2022.
 The project aimed to consolidate existing network transmission solutions, providing a unified, user-friendly, and high-speed cross-network business experience.
-As the integration of cross-network solutions progresses, an increasing portion of the company's cross-network traffic is directed towards this novel infrastructure.
+As the integration of cross-network solutions progresses, an increasing portion of the company's cross-network traffic is directed toward this novel infrastructure.

 ## "Highway" Project